theochem/BFit/README.md

 ===================

-FittingBasisSets is a python program that is used to fit a convex sum of positive-definite basis functions to a probability distribution.
+FittingBasisSets is a python program that is used to fit a convex sum of positive, integrable basis functions to a probability distribution.
 Primarily used for ab-intio quantum chemistry calculations, where the basis functions of interest are gaussian-exponential functions and the fitted probability distribution is the electron density.